by Mike Carlson, NSCA-CPT

 Flat Barbell Bench Press: Lay on the bench with your feet flat on the floor.
 Grasp the bar with an overhand grip, hands slightly wider than shoulder-width.
 Unrack the bar and slowly lower it until it’s about three inches from your chest.
 At the bottom of the rep, your elbows should from a 90-degree angle.
 Squeeze the muscles in your chest and press the bar back to the top, pushing with the web of your hand.

 Slight Incline Dumbbell Press: Set a bench to about a 30-degree incline.
 Hold a dumbbell in each hand just outside your shoulders.
 Press the dumbbells up, but don’t let them touch each other, which releases the tension on the muscles.
 Slowly return and repeat.

 Cable Flye to Cable Chest Press: With pulleys set to just higher than shoulder height, grasp a D-handle in each hand.
 Bend your elbows slightly bent slightly — you’ll want to lock them in this position— and flex your pecs to pull the handles together in front of you.
 Keep your chest up and think about touching the inside of your elbows together.
 Pause a moment for a peak contraction, then slowly allow the handles to return to the start position.
-When you hit failure, turn the move into a standing chest press until you can no longer continue.
+When you hit failure after a set of flyes, turn the move into a standing chest press until you can no longer continue.

 T Push-Up: Perform a traditional push-up.
 As you come to the top, bring your left hand off the ground and bring it to your chest.
 Place it back on the ground and repeat, this time bringing your right hand off the ground.